saintdle/pacman-for-k8s/README.md

     kubectl create namespace pacman
     kubectl create -n pacman -f pacman-tanzu/

+## Uninstall
+Run file `./pacman-uninstall.sh`.
+This will delete all objects created by `./pacman-install.sh`

+Alternatively, run `./pacman-uninstall.sh keeppvc`.
+This will delete all objects except for the pacman namespace and the persistent volume claim.
+You can use this to demonstrate persistence of the MongoDB data by installing, playing a game and recording a high score, then unininstalling with the `keeppvc` argument.
+You can then run the installation again and the high score will persist.

 ## Architecture

 The application is made up of the following components: